The Car Connection Volvo S80 Overview

-Late in its run, the first-generation S80 also offered a more sporty T6, with a 268-hp turbocharged inline six.
-Its available 4C active suspension permitted far better cornered and less body roll through turns.
+Late in its run, the first-generation S80 also offered a more sporty T6, with a 268-hp turbocharged inline-six.
+Its available 4C active suspension permitted far better cornering performance, with less body roll through turns.
 As with the newer generation, the first run of S80s offered lots of options and upgrades that further improved a notable level of safety and technology features.
-Those included dual-zone climate control, a backseat dual-screen entertainment option, HID headlamps, and more.
+Those included dual-zone climate control, a dual-screen rear-seat entertainment option, and HID headlamps.

-The S80, while sportier than the previous generation, is still more of a grand cruiser than a sport sedan.
-It prefers sweeping corners to tight canyon switchbacks.
-Its supremely supportive front seats, though, enable drivers and their passengers to rack up hundreds of miles a day and emerge without feeling wrung-out and achy.
+The current S80, while sportier than the previous generation, is still more of a grand cruiser than a sport sedan, preferring sweeping corners to tight canyon switchbacks.
+Its supremely supportive front seats enable drivers and their passengers to rack up hundreds of miles a day and emerge without feeling wrung-out and achy.

 As the company's luxury flagship, the Volvo S80 includes a remarkable degree of safety technology.
 A Blind Spot Information System (BLIS) uses warning lights next to the side mirrors to warn about adjacent vehicles, while the Personal Car Communicator (PCC) is a more sophisticated key fob system that will alert you if your car’s been broken into.
 The vehicle's interior even includes a heartbeat sensor.
 These versions come with more impressive interior trim and an excellent available Dynaudio sound system.